-- Three letters of reference sent directly to [email protected] from your recommender.
+- One letter of recommendation from veterinary school faculty sent directly to [email protected] from your recommender.

-- Three available 4-week blocks during the next academic year September - May.
-No June, July or August dates.
-Six week blocks may be approved on a case-by-case basis
+- Three sets of 4-week blocks for the next academic year in order of preference.
+Six-week blocks may be approved on a case-by-case basis.

 Please note email applications are preferred.